gcs2/Project-Bastilla/Assets/AxiomEngine/Documentation/Architecture/System_Rules.md

 ## 8. CIDER-V ENDLESS TEST LOOP
 *The Axiom Cycle of continuous stabilization.*

-1. **The Loop**: Execute `RunTests.ps1` → Read Failures → View Code → Fix → Repeat.
+1. **The Loop:** Write TAV Scenario → Run Axiom CLI → Verify Output → Fix → Repeat.
-2. **Read Twice, Code Once**: Before fixing a test, read the test file in its entirety to understand the intended behavior.
+2. **Read Twice, Code Once:** Before fixing a bug, reproduce it in the Text Adventure harness.
-3. **Incremental Progress**: Add print statements/logs to the engine or tests to verify state during the batch run.
+3. **Incremental Progress:** Use the CLI output to verify state changes (e.g., "Health: 100 -> 90").
 4. **Transparency in Failure**: If a test reveals a fundamental design flaw, document it in the Post-Mortem section immediately.

 ---